Managerial economics: Economic Theories relevant to Managerial Economics

 The law of supply and demand describes the relationship between producers and consumers of a product.
 The law suggests that price set by the producer and quantity demanded by a consumer are inversely proportional, meaning an increase in the price set is met by a reduction in demand by the consumer.

-The law further describes that sellers will provide a large quantity of the good if it sells at a high price.
+The law further describes that sellers will produce a larger quantity of the good if it sells at a higher price.

 Excess demand exists when the quantity of a good demanded is greater than the quantity supplied.
 Where there is excess demand, sellers can benefit by increasing the price.
-The converse applies to excess supply.
+The inverse applies to excess supply.